 The Arboretum is the perfect venue for developing an understanding of Remembrance, memorials and the impact of conflict.

-We have a full learning programme for visiting groups to enjoy which actively engages groups of all ages across our entire site.
-Groups can participate in our interactive Poppy Activity, learning more about the how the Poppy came to be a symbol of Remembrance.
+We have a full learning programme for visiting groups to enjoy which actively engages groups of all ages across our entire site, including our interactive Poppy Activity exploring how the Poppy came to be a symbol of Remembrance.
 We also offer guided tours across the National Memorial Arboretum, enabling groups to get a better understanding of Remembrance and encouraging recognition of sacrifice across different conflicts.

 We support various curriculum based objectives through our education programme, and aim to provide groups with a fundamental understanding of the importance of Remembrance through interactive and engaging activities.
 Click here to read how a visit to the Arboretum can help support your school’s attainment within Ofsted's Common Inspection Framework.

 1. Choose a day when you’d like to visit, please have a number of preferred dates in mind.

 2. Decide if you would like your visit to be led by our Learning Team, or if you would prefer to be self-led.
 Or you may choose to do a combination; all types of visit are welcome.

 The National Memorial Arboretum is able to offer the following facilities:

 • a team of learning staff and trained volunteers

 • facilitators to accompany you around the Arboretum

 • a stand-alone learning centre, with toilets and access for all